-Whether you’re hiring temporary accounting support for tax season or a full-time employee, your small business accountant needs to have certain skills and expertise to effectively safeguard your company’s financial health.
+Whether you’re hiring temporary accounting support for tax season or a full-time employee, your small business accountant needs to have certain skills and expertise to effectively safeguard your company’s financial health and avoid costly accounting mistakes.
 Let’s review!

 Soft Skills to Look for in a Small Business Accountant

 Don’t get too caught up on screening your accounting candidates for hard skills only.
 Soft skills are important too!
 They speak to someone’s ability to work and communicate with others, think strategically, and more.
 So, what are the necessary soft skills to look for in your small business accounting candidate?

 Accountants must be able to maintain accurate and organized financial records.
 This includes keeping track of invoices, receipts, and other financial documents.
 Organizational skills help ensure that these records are easy to access and understand.